Information you will need for your application

 It takes time to change your CAS after it has been issued, and your visa application could be delayed or even rejected if your CAS is wrong.
 No changes can be made to the CAS once your visa application is submitted.

-If you require any changes, or have any questions at this stage, please contact the Student Visa Compliance Team via email at email@example.com.
+If you require any changes or have any questions at this stage, please contact the Student Visa Compliance Team via our web form.

 Your application form